atolab/zenoh-web/content/docs/migration_1.0/C++.md

   assert(b.deserialize<decltype(m2)>() == m);
 ```

-Please note that this serialization functionality is only provided for prototyping and demonstration purposes and as such might be less efficient than custom-written serialization methods.
+Please note that this serialization functionality is only provided for prototyping and demonstration purposes and, as such, might be less efficient than custom-written serialization methods.

 Users can easily define their own serialization/deserialization functions by providing a custom codec: